Skip to content

 Visualize your project roadmap in a Gantt chart.

-Precious information
+Precious Information

 Over time, a lot of critical information about your project or product is captured within GitHub issues.

-Such an extract would allow you to find things like:
+Such an extract would let you analyze:

-• what are the most frequently logged issues,
+• the most frequently logged issues,

-• what is the average duration for issue closure,
+• the average duration for issue closure,

 Graphs of Github Issue details